-Automate incident handling in Azure Sentinel with automation rules
+Automate incident handling in Microsoft Sentinel with automation rules

 What are automation rules?